SiteAlert/sitealert-wordpress-plugin/readme.txt

 **File Editor**
 Checks if your site has disabled the file editor.

+**Spam Comments**
+Checks to make sure you don't have too many spam comments.

 **Optional REST API**
 If you are a developer, this plugin integrates with the REST API.
 The endpoints can be enabled from the settings tab of the "WP Health" page in the tools menu.